mikenobbs/Asset-Assistant/README.md

 ## Disclaimer

 I'm not a Python guy, heck I'm not even a coder, so take care when using this script.
 I tried to test every possible combination of variables but there's always a chance I missed something.
 I also personally only use Plex which I manage with Kometa, and while I did research the other supported services, I'm not as well versed on the ins and outs of them.
-As such, PRs are more than welcome, and if you have any issues at all feel free to post either an Issue here, or come and find me in the [TPDb Discord Server](https://discord.gg/tpdb-community-537054151583203338), DMs welcome and I'm always around 🙂
+As such, [PRs](https://github.com/mikenobbs/Asset-Assistant/pulls) are more than welcome, and if you have any issues at all feel free to post either an [Issue](https://github.com/mikenobbs/Asset-Assistant/issues), or come and find me in the [TPDb Discord Server](https://discord.gg/tpdb-community-537054151583203338), DMs welcome and I'm always around 🙂

 > [!Tip]
-> As an extra precaution I'd recommend either setting up some dummy directories to test the script out for yourself, or running it with just a small amount of images (eg. a single show/movie/collection).
+> As an extra precaution I'd recommend either setting up some dummy directories to test AA out for yourself, or running it with just a small amount of images (eg. a single show/movie/collection).
 This should give you a feel for how it works and let you tweak the variables if needed before unleashing it onto your entire library.

 > [!WARNING]
 > Any images with conflicting filenames will be overwritten by the script, proceed with caution.